A Twitch Chat Etiquette Guide for New Viewers

 Streamers can and will often play games with their communities to bond and create rapport with their

-how they feel about asking to accept additional players.
-Respect their boundaries if you ask and they
+see how they feel about asking to accept additional players.
+Respect their boundaries if you ask and

 -